 Greta and her boyfriend, Dave, move to New York to write songs together and pursue careers in music.
 When Dave lands a record deal, he becomes entangled in the lifestyle of a famous musician, leaving Greta to sort out her life.
 Greta encounters another person looking for a fresh start.

-Watching Begin Again (2013) will give you and your boyfriend a chance to talk about how the past does not have to define you.
+Watching Begin Again (2013) will give you and your significant other a chance to talk about how the past does not have to define you.
 You can learn from your experiences and look forward to a future with amazing possibilities.

 Watch Begin Again to get swept up in the romance of helping each other grow.